In my previous review, I talked in detail about the best bagless vacuums, its advantages and disadvantages.

 But take note that cost isn’t the only factor you should look at.

-I mentioned at the intro that part of the function of a bag is filtration.
+I mentioned at the intro that part of the function of a bag is the filtration.
 But some brands add an extra layer of filtration located after the motor.

 Miele’s vacuums have a post motor HEPA.
 It adds an extra layer of filtration that prevents really fine dust from seeping out.